learnbyexample/cli-computing/cli_computing.md

 ## Reading a file

-The `while` loop combined with the `read` builtin helps you to process the content of a file.
+The `while` loop in combination with the `read` builtin can be used to process the content of a file.
 Here's an example of reading input contents line by line:

 ```bash
 $ cat read_file_lines.sh